 Hass and GEM ® avos will mature turning their skins dark purple and even black.
 Dark skinned avos of these varieties will be tougher to peel.
-The skin of the fruit is more of a malleable shell (usually pebbly in texture) with a perceptible strength, making it perfect for scooping out the creamy flesh for mashing.
-The harder skin is a protective barrier, keeping that flesh bruise-free.
+The skin of the fruit is more of a malleable shell with a perceptible strength, making it perfect for scooping out the creamy flesh for mashing.
+The harder skin — usually pebbly in texture and compared to crocodile leather — is a protective barrier, keeping that flesh bruise-free.

 If you could invent a device that could see inside an avo you’d be the Messiah to the millennial generation.
 But alas, no such device exists right now, so you have to figure out the tricks of finding a perfect one yourself.

 Despite the fact that retailers go to a lot of effort to stock ripe and ready avos, the truth is it’s always a bit of a gamble.
 An avo roulette if you will.
 But fear not, there are a few tricks to enable you to check the ripeness of avos without damaging the fruit.

 Breaking the bank: Over the past couple of years, the avocado has managed to become the poster child for all things millennial.
 This is in part thanks to a somewhat controversial article by columnist for The Australian, Bernard Salt, where he questioned how ‘millennial hipsters’ afford to eat out so often and eat costly ‘avo toast’ at that.

 How to Choose the Perfect Avo

 Your first clue to an overripe avo (which you want to avoid) is obvious indentations in the skin and a mushy feel, which would indicate bruising of the soft flesh inside.
 It’s likely that once you open that avo, you’re going to be greeted with brown spots and stringy flesh.
 Avoid.
 Avoid.
 Avoid.
 Your best bet here is to simply accept defeat and move on.